Does Title IX only deal with athletics?

 Responsible Employees, or mandatory reporters, are employees on the PLU campus that are obligated to report incidents of alleged sexual misconduct to appropriate parties.
 Responsible Employees are individuals on campus that have the authority to take action to redress sexual violence; who has been given the duty of reporting incidents of sexual violence; or anyone a student could reasonably believe has these responsibilities.
 At Pacific Lutheran University, all faculty, staff, Resident Assistants, and Campus Safety employees are Responsible Employees, with the exception of the confidential employees, listed below.

 Confidential employees are employees that do not have a requirement to report to appropriate parties.
-These individuals at PLU include: Counselors at the Counseling Center, Health Services, Campus Ministry, and the Campus Advocate at the Center for Gender Equity.
+These individuals at PLU include: Counselors at the Counseling Center, Health Services, Campus Ministry, and the Campus Advocate at the Center for Diversity, Justice, and Sustainability.

 Are Responsible Employees trained?